github/codeql/change-notes/1.23/analysis-python.md

 * Django library now recognizes positional arguments from a `django.conf.urls.url` regex (Django version 1.x)
-* Instances of the `Value` class now support the `isAbsent` method, indicating whether the `Value` in question is missing points-to information, but has been inferred to likely exist anyway.
+* Instances of the `Value` class now support the `isAbsent` method, indicating whether that `Value` lacks points-to information, but inference suggests that it exists.
 For instance, if a file contains `import django`, but `django` was not extracted properly, there will be a `ModuleValue` corresponding to this "unknown" module, and the `isAbsent` method will hold for this `ModuleValue`.